 “[i]t doesn’t say when they [paramilitaries] should deliver the reparations, and the Supreme Court hasn’t said either.
 If you ask me what is the main reason for this, it is because of legal loopholes.
 They left open the possibility for them to give reparations after their sentences… [allowing them to] take advantage of five years of making the resources disappear, to sell everything and hide their tracks […] Also, they are selling their resources to honest buyers, and to take away [from those honest buyers] what they bought is something virtually legally impossible.
 We gave them [the paramilitaries] a gift: five years to make their resources disappear.”

 Land grab violence

-Pizarro elaborated on the fact that there was new violence against the victims who were trying to reclaim the lands they lost through forced displacement.
-On a different level, after the main paramilitary leaders were jailed and later extradited to the US, Pizarro added that “their deputies, front men, and mid-level leaders [were forced] to wage war against each other and those threatening their ownership to the land deeds.”
+Pizarro elaborated on the new violence against the victims who were trying to reclaim the lands they lost when they were forcibly displaced.
+On a different level, after the government jailed the main paramilitary leaders and later extradited them to the U.S., Pizarro added that “their deputies, front men, and mid-level leaders [were forced] to wage war against each other and those threatening their ownership to the land deeds.”

 This fight for the land grab had further impact in damaging the progress of the Justice and Peace Law.
-Many victims who can apply for reparations do not because, as Corporación Arco Iris (Colombian think-tank) has explained, they either do not know they can or “the presence of armed groups impedes their mobility.”
+Many victims who can apply for reparations do not because, as Corporación Arco Iris (Colombian think-tank) explained, they either do not know they can or “the presence of armed groups impedes their mobility.”
 Many have been assassinated or had their lives threatened, which keeps them from registering as victims or making claims.
 By April 2010, the Ministry of Interior had received almost 1,500 requests for protection, of which only 214 were granted.
-According to Corporación Arco Iris, of victims eligible to file a claim, around 60 percent had not.
+According to Corporación Arco Iris, around 60 percent of victims eligible to file a claim had not filed.